Imbick/ecka-docs/docs/source/_build/html/_sources/dev-guide/index.rst.txt

 ====

 Ecka is a cross platform automation application that runs locally on your devices.
-Ecka allows you to create flows that when triggered run steps that you can configure.
+Ecka allows you to create flows that when triggered run steps that you can fully configure.

 The core of Ecka is written in `C# <https://docs.microsoft.com/en-us/dotnet/csharp/>`_ targeting `.Net Core <https://github.com/dotnet/core>`_  2.2.